The Beauty Of The Yoruba Culture

 3. Olojo Festival

 The Olojo Festival is a vibrant celebration of Nigerian culture, honouring the creation of the universe and paying tribute to the deities Ogun and Ooni.
 The festival begins with sacred rituals, followed by colourful processions featuring traditional dancers, drummers, and musicians showcasing the rich cultural heritage of Nigeria.
-Additionally, the festival features cultural exhibitions to showcase traditional clothing, masks, artistry, lively music and dance performances, specifically, traditional Yoruba dances.
+Afterwards, the festival features cultural exhibitions to showcase traditional clothing, masks, artistry, lively music and dance performances.
 The Olojo Festival is an opportunity to connect with Nigerian culture and heritage, honouring ancestors and celebrating the creation of the universe.

 4. Ojude Oba Festival: